dustinlyons/nixos-config/README.md

 * NixOS workstation
 * VMs running in my home-lab

-Whether you're looking to configure your own Nix or NixOS installation or just use this code as an example, stay awahile.
-There's probably something here you'll find interesting.
+Whether you're looking to configure your own Nix or NixOS installation or just use this code as an example-- stay awhile.
+There's hopefully something here you'll find interesting.

 I've put in a lot of time and effort to make my NixOS configuration as simple and user-friendly as possible.
 It's been a year-long journey of continuing to abstract and evolve my daily life, both personally and professionally, and I've had a blast doing it!
 Nix and the [communities](https://github.com/nix-community/emacs-overlay) around [nixpkg](https://github.com/NixOS/nixpkgs) have made it all possible.